puffyCid/artemis-api/artemis-docs/docs/Contributing/api.md

 1. Write you feature and export it to mod.ts file located at the root of the `artemis-api` repo.
-2. Create a deno project in a separate directory outsdie of `artemis-api` using `deno init <feature>`
+2. Create a deno project in a separate directory outside of `artemis-api` using `deno init <feature>`
 3. Follow the [walkthrough](../Intro/Scripting/walkthrough.md) guide, except
    instead of importing functions from GitHub import functions from your local